-- 1.2.1 The first step in undertaking a project in the Madison Street Corridor district is to contact and request an application from the Regional Planning Commission. - 1.2.2 Planning Commission staff will provide the applicant with the published guidelines and standards (this document and any future amendments) for projects within the various sub-districts of the Madison Street Corridor.
-It is recommended that the applicant become familiar with the guidelines and standards prior to planning the project and before the development of any working drawings. - 1.2.3 The applicant must submit one set of the following documents signed by the applicant that will be retained by the Planning Commission: - Copies of the proposed site plan (to an engineering scale) showing all site improvements such as buildings, walls, walks, parking, signs, plant materials, and lighting. - Completed color exterior elevations (1/8th" = 1") architectural scale minimum). - Exterior painting schedule (Color name/ brand). - Samples of exterior materials including brick, stone, metals, glass, and roofing. - Detailed scale drawings of awnings, canopies and signs, indicating proposed colors.
+- 1.2.1 The first step in undertaking a project in the Madison Street and Connector Corridor Urban Design Overlay District is to contact and request an application from the Regional Planning Commission. - 1.2.2 Planning Commission staff will provide the applicant with the published guidelines and standards (this document and any future amendments) for projects within the various sub-districts of the Madison Street and Connector Corridor Urban Design Overlay District.
+It is recommended that the applicant become familiar with the guidelines and standards prior to planning the project and before the development of any working drawings. - 1.2.3 The applicant must submit one set of the following documents signed by the applicant that will be retained by the Planning Commission: - Copies of the proposed site plan (to an engineering scale) showing all site improvements such as buildings, walks, parking, signs, plant materials, and lighting.

-• Color photographs of all sides of the existing exterior for remodeling, rehabilitation, or demolition.
+- Completed color exterior elevations (1/8th" = 1") architectural scale minimum). - Exterior painting schedule (Color name/ brand). - Samples of exterior materials including brick, stone, metals, glass, and roofing. - Detailed scale drawings of awnings, canopies and signs, indicating proposed colors. - Color photographs of all sides of the existing exterior for remodeling, rehabilitation, or demolition.
 For new demolition, remodeling, and construction, photographs shall show contiguous properties.